saylesss88/nix-book/src/nix/hardening_NixOS.md

 or set `enable = false;` for modules like CUPS, Samba, avahi, etc., if you don’t need printing, filesharing, or zeroconf networking.

-**Use HTTPS**: This one is simple but has big benifits, there is usually an extension or setting for this on most browsers.
+**Use HTTPS**: This one is simple but has big benefits, there is usually an extension or setting for this on most browsers.
 It ensures that all data exchanged between your browser and the website you're visiting is encrypted.
 This means that if it's intercepted, they won't be able to read your data.